Pradeep94GMU/challenge_fetch/README.md

-# challenge_fetch
-Receipt Processor Application
+📄 Receipt Processor Application
-Table of Contents
+📚 Table of Contents
 Project Overview
 Technologies Used
 Features
-Getting Started
+Setup Instructions
 Prerequisites
 Installation
-How to Run
+Running the Application
 Running with Maven
 Running with Docker
+API Documentation
-API Endpoints
+Endpoints
-Example Usage
+Example Requests
-Testing
+Testing the Application
 Project Structure
+Error Handling
 Future Enhancements
+Contributing
 License
 Project Overview
-The Receipt Processor application is a Spring Boot service that processes receipts and calculates points based on various criteria.
-The points calculation is based on the retailer's name, total amount, item descriptions, purchase date, and time.
-The service stores data in memory and does not require an external database.
+The Receipt Processor application is a microservice built with Spring Boot.
+It calculates points based on receipt details provided by users.
+Points are determined by:

+The length of the retailer's name
+Specific characteristics of the total amount
+Details of the purchased items
+The date and time of purchase
+The application is designed to store data in-memory during its runtime, which means data will not persist after the application stops.
+The service is evaluated based on its ability to provide correct results and easy setup using Docker.

 Technologies Used
-Java 17
+Java: Version 17
-Spring Boot 3
-Maven
-Docker
+Spring Boot: Version 3.x
+Maven: Version 3.8+
+Docker: For containerization
 Features
+🏷️ Retailer Name Points: Points are awarded based on the count of alphanumeric characters in the retailer's name.
+💵 Total Amount Points: Points for round dollar totals and multiples of 0.25.
+📦 Item Description Points: Bonus points for every two items on the receipt.
-Calculate points based on retailer name, total amount, item details, purchase date, and time.
+🛒 Item Price Points: Bonus points based on item description length.
-In-memory storage of receipt data.
-REST API for receipt processing.
-Docker support for easy setup and execution.
-Getting Started
+🗓️ Purchase Date Points: Bonus points for odd-numbered purchase dates.
+⏰ Purchase Time Points: Bonus points for purchases made between 2 PM and 4 PM.
+Setup Instructions
 Prerequisites
-Java 17 or higher
-Maven 3.8+
-Docker
+Ensure you have the following installed:

+Java 17: Verify with java -version
+Maven: Verify with mvn -version
+Docker: Verify with docker --version
 Installation
 Clone the repository:
 bash
 Copy code
 git clone https://github.com/Pradeep94GMU/challenge_fetch.git
 cd challenge_fetch
-Build the project using Maven: bash
+Build the project:
+bash
 Copy code
 ./mvnw clean install
-How to Run
+(Optional): Run unit tests to verify the build: bash
+Copy code
+./mvnw test
+Running the Application
 Running with Maven
-Start the Spring Boot application: bash
+Start the Spring Boot application using Maven: bash
 Copy code
 ./mvnw spring-boot:run
-The application will start on http://localhost:8080.
+The application will be accessible at http://localhost:8080.
 Running with Docker
 Build the Docker image:
 bash